qchemlab-embedding/2023-07-14-workshop/_episodes/09-undoing.md

 ### Reverting commits

 - Let's make a new commit on a `master` branch (e.g. modify a README.md file)
-- We realize that the latest commit `e1d7745` was a mistake and we wish to undo it:
+- We realize that this commit (`e1d7745`) was a mistake and we wish to undo it:

 ```
 $ git log --oneline